subconsciousnetwork/ObservableStore/README.md

 }
 ```

-Store will manage the lifecycle of any publishers returned by an Update, piping the actions they produce back into the store, producing new states, and cleaning them up when they complete.
+Store will manage the lifecycle of any publishers returned by an Update; piping the actions they produce back into the store, producing new states, and cleaning them up when they complete.

 ## Animations